isaiahnields/WebLoader/README.md

 ## Compatibility

-WebLoader is compatible with PhantomJS version 2.1.1.
+WebLoader is compatible with PhantomJS version 2.1.1 and above.

 ## Set Up